BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 * Fix bad dispay of select/multiselect overlay when the column width is greater than the current scroll view
 * Fix bad display of forms with layout config on split mode
 * Fix RowVersion for PostGreSQL
+* Fix height view for table with 2 rows displayed at least
+* Fix disabling of notification button if usr don't have the permissions to access it
+* Fix breadcrumb disabled link elements
+* Fix notification button redirection
+* Fix handling of token expiration
+* Improve cleaning of local storage cache

 ### Breaking changes
 * Removed `bia-input` and `bia-output` components